- Written by Dr.Mehmet Demircioglu

 Small areas leave little room for error.
 In the scalp, surrounding hair may hide small irregularities.
 In eyebrows, beard borders, and facial work, the direction and density are seen at close distance.
 The design must match the person’s natural anatomy and expression.

 I approach these cases conservatively for that reason.
 I would not aim to fill every millimeter.
-The aim is to restore a believable pattern that does not look transplanted.
+The aim is to restore a natural pattern that does not look transplanted.

 Before surgery, I want the responsibility to be clear.
-The patient should understand how the hairline will be designed, how recipient sites will be created, how grafts will be extracted, how the donor area will be protected, and what graft number is truly safe.
+The patient needs to understand how the hairline will be designed, how recipient areas will be created, how grafts will be extracted, how the donor area will be protected, and what graft number is truly safe.
 If I believe the patient is not a good candidate, that answer should be given before the booking becomes real.

 A useful consultation should not feel like a sales call.
 The surgeon should be able to explain the limits of your case.
 If every answer is designed to make you say yes immediately, be careful.
 Good medicine sometimes slows the patient down.